tronprotocol/pm/TRON Core Devs Meetings/Meeting 51.md

 - **Neo**

     This is a legacy issue.
-We may consider bumping the version to 1.0 if there are significant architectural changes in the future.
+We may consider bumping the version to 1.0 if there are significant changes in the future.

 - **Murphy**

     Understood.
-If no further questions, let's move to the next topic.
+If there are no further questions, let's move to the next topic.
 Daniel will share the new features in Wallet-cli v4.9.2.

 **Introducing wallet-cli 4.9.2 features**

 - **Daniel**

     Okay.
-I'll walk you through the four main updates in Wallet-cli v4.9.2, based on the Release Notes.
+I'll walk you through the four main updates in Wallet-CLI v4.9.2 based on the Release Notes, and demonstrate how they work.

-    First is the new `AddressBook` function.
-Users can save frequently used addresses in the command line for easy access later.
+    First is the new AddressBook function.
+It allows users to save frequently-used addresses for easy access.
+As you can see here, entering `AddressBook` displays a table with three columns — Name, Address, and Note — showing your saved entries, along with options to Add, Delete, or Edit them.

     Second, we optimized the USDT transfer experience.
-Previously, USDT transfers in Wallet-cli had to be triggered via `triggerContract`.
-Users reported that piecing together parameters was cumbersome compared to simple TRX transfers, so we have improved this.
+Previously, using the `triggerContract` command required manually assembling a lot of parameters — including the receiver address, contract address, and contract method — which was quite cumbersome.
+Now, with the new `TransferUSDT` command, it’s as simple as a TRX transfer: just input the receiver address and amount.
+The official USDT contract address is built-in, allowing you to proceed with operations directly.

     Third is the Receiving QR Code.
-We can now generate a QR code based on the current address to facilitate mobile scanning interactions, similar to TronLink.
+By entering `ShowReceivingQrCode`, Wallet-cli generates a QR code based on the current address.
+This facilitates mobile scanning interactions, similar to the experience in TronLink.

     Finally, we optimized Account Permission Updates.
-This addresses a historical pain point where updating permissions required constructing a massive JSON string, which was quite difficult to use.
-We have now switched to an interactive experience.

-    (Demo Session) Let me demonstrate the actual operations.

-    Starting with the `AddressBook` function: after entering `AddressBook`, the interface displays a table with three columns — Name, Address, and Note — showing the address book content.
-It also provides options to Add, Delete, or Edit.

-    Next is the `TransferUSDT` command.
-Previously, using the `triggerContract` command required manually assembling a lot of parameters, including the receiver address, contract address, contract method, and so on.
-Now, using `TransferUSDT` is simple — just input the receiver address and amount, just like a TRX transfer.
-The official USDT contract address is built-in, allowing you to proceed with operations directly.

-    Moving on to the Receiving QR Code: entering `ShowReceivingQrCode` will display the QR code, which can be used for interactions with mobile apps.

-    Finally, Update Account Permission.
-Previously, `UpdateAccountPermission` required a large JSON string argument, which was inconvenient to piece together manually.
-Now, you can simply enter the command to launch a menu with options — such as modifying Owner/Witness/Active permissions or Adding/Deleting permissions.
+This addresses the historical pain point of constructing massive JSON strings for the `UpdateAccountPermission` command.
+We’ve switched to an interactive experience: entering the command now launches a menu with options to modify Owner/Witness/Active permissions or Add/Delete permissions.
 The design adopts an interaction logic similar to TronLink, eliminating the need for manual string construction.
 It's much more convenient.

 - **Wayne**

     Is the new `UpdateAccountPermission` command backward compatible?